Project Body Bag and FACT working to curb Lexington gun violence

 He explained Project Bodybag is about making life outside of crime seem achievable and putting an end to "Black-on-Black crime."

-Riley said, "We just tried to get involved with them in trying to understand, you know, what they're going to what challenges they're facing from day-to-day so they don't fall into the life of prison, or the graveyard, or selling drugs."
+"We just tried to get involved with them in trying to understand, you know, what they're going to what challenges they're facing from day-to-day so they don't fall into the life of prison, or the graveyard, or selling drugs," Riley said.

 The gut-punch of his presentations comes at the end when he pulls out the large black body bag.

-"We ask volunteers kids to come up and we put them in this body bag, and then we shut it, we close it, and I tell them while they're inside of it, to just close their eyes and imagine," Riley said.
+"We ask volunteers kids to come up and we put them in this body bag, and then we shut it, we close it, and I tell them while they're inside of it, to just close their eyes and imagine," Riley explained.
 "When they get out I ask them questions like, OK, 'what did you think?' and then after that, we put a mom or two in the bag, and make them realize, OK, 'maybe I need to change my life before my mom ends up in this bag or I end up in this bag.'"

-After Riley moved back to Lexington about a year ago, a friendship dating back to Little-League, baseball diamond rekindled.
+After Riley moved back to Lexington about a year ago, a friendship dating back to Little-League baseball, rekindled.

-"I've [known] Damien, a long time," said Demetrius Taylor, "We used to play baseball against each other as boys....we always been friends ever since then, since childhood."
+"I've [known] Damien, a long time," said Demetrius Taylor.
+"We used to play baseball against each other as boys.
+We've always been friends ever since then, since childhood."

 Taylor founded Families And Children Together, an organization that has been trying to bring the Lexington community together.